 Submitted by the VAPDC

-The Virginia Association of Planning District Commissions (VAPDC) announced several award recipients at its annual Summer Conference held last week in Staunton, VA.
+The Virginia Association of Planning District Commissions (VAPDC) elected a new Board of Directors at its annual Summer Conference held July 20-22, 2022 in Staunton.

-Planning District Commissions (PDCs)were enabled by state legislation in 1968 and most were established the following year.
-There are 21 PDCs and Regional Commissions in Virginia made up of elected officials and citizens appointed by local government.
-The purpose of the Planning District Commissions is to encourage and facilitate regional solutions to problems of area-wide significance.
-This is done by promoting the efficient development of the physical, social, and economic policies of all districts by assisting local governments to plan for the future.
-The PDCs of Virginia created the Virginia Association of Planning District Commissions to share best practices, and further regionalism across the Commonwealth.
+Planning District Commissions were enabled by state legislation in 1968 and most were established the following year.
+There are 21 PDCs and Regional Commissions in Virginia made up of elected officials and citizens appointed by local governments.
+The purpose of Planning District Commissions is to encourage and facilitate regional solutions to problems of area-wide significance.
+This is done by promoting the efficient development of the physical, social and economic policies of all districts by assisting local governments to plan for the future.
+The PDCs of Virginia joined together to create the Virginia Association of Planning District Commissions in 1987 to share best practices and further regionalism across the Commonwealth.